redfoxanna/diamond-poems/WeeklyReflection.md

 I spent the day preparing for and attending the on-campus career fair at Madison College

 **2/28/24**
-I spent the day following up with employers from the career fair
+I spent the day researching and following up with employers from the career fair

 **Time spent 3/1/24- 1 hour**

 Tasks completed:
 * Started videos and readings for week 7

-**3/2/24- 3 hours**
+**Time spent 3/2/24- 3 hours**

 Tasks completed:
 * Completed readings and videos for week 7
 * Completed the exercise for week 7
-* Installed Chocolatey to my Windows machine so get OpenSSL, still working on trying to get a certificate
+* Installed Chocolatey to my Windows machine so able to use OpenSSL to generate a certificate

+**Time spent 3/4/24- 2 hours**

 Tasks completed:
-*
+* Worked on professional development PowerPoint presentation
+* Completed feedback forms for peers professional development projects

+**Time spent 3/5/24-**

+Tasks completed:
+* Diamond Poems-- Set up an AWS Cognito User Pool and used Cognito in a locally deployed web application to provide sign up and sign in capability.
+* Started videos for week 8